SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-09-moderna-monkey-trial.md

 So&hellip; one reasonable reaction would be: "move along kid, nothin' to see here."

 But that's boring.
 Let's examine the reasonableness of making _any_ claim about efficacy based on the Moderna Monkey Trial.
-(Gee, I love that phrase.)
+(Sheesh, I love that phrase.)

 ## What efficacy means for $N = 8$